Conformal Prediction for Long-Tailed Classification: Experiments

-as the empirical class-conditional coverage of class~$y$.
 We consider several ways of aggregating $\hat{c}_y$ across $y$ to obtain a scalar metric: \emph{(i)} the fraction of classes with coverage below a threshold (50\% in our experiments), \emph{(ii)} the undercoverage gap, defined as the average undercoverage across classes (zero for classes with coverage at least $1-\alpha$), and \emph{(iii)} the average of $\hat{c}_y$'s, yielding the empirical macrocoverage.
 This is summarized in the first three rows of \Cref{tab:coverage_metrics}.
 Which of these metrics is most natural depends on the goal of the practitioner.
 Furthermore, we consider the standard prediction set metrics of marginal coverage and average set size, as detailed in the last two rows of \Cref{tab:coverage_metrics}.

 \textbf{Methods.} We run $\standard$ with the $\PAS$ score function from Section \ref{sec:PAS}. and $\interp$ from \Cref{sec:fuzzy_CP} with weights $\tau \in$ \{0, 0.25, 0.5, 0.75, 0.9, 0.95, 0.975, 0.99 , 0.999, 1\} on the $\classwise$ thresholds.
 These weights are chosen to effectively trace out the trade-off between set size and class-conditional coverage in our experiments.
 We compare against the following baseline conformal prediction methods: $\standard$, as described in \eqref{eq:qhat_standard}; $\classwise$, as described in \eqref{eq:qhat_classwise}; and \textsc{Clustered} \citep{ding2023class}, a method that targets class-conditional coverage in the many-classes setting by grouping together classes with similar score distributions and computing a single score threshold for each cluster.
+Additional baselines with weaker performance, such as RC3P from \cite{shi2024conformal}, are deferred to Appendix \ref{sec:additional_experiments_APPENDIX}.